 One pub I was sad to not get into was the profoundly rural Thwaite Arms in Horsehouse.
 Later that night, I found myself gently informing the publicans of a fully booked pub that if they didn’t feed me, I’d go without for the night.
 In no time, I was presented with an enormous piping hot plate of sausage and mash.
 The rest of the night was a blur of pints of Hetton Dark Horse and hilarious banter between the husband and wife team behind the community owned Foresters Arms in Carlton in Coverdale.
 I pitched my tent in the 10pm dusk on the top of Melmerby Moor just as the rain started, full, tipsy and content.
 From a good pub to a great one.

 I passed through Aysgath and shot up into Bishopsdale.
 At another Fox and Hounds (no relation) in West Burton, I had another curry meal at an unremarkable pub.
 Unremarkable except for the fact that the pub seemed a fixture of the community, as much as the village green where I watched kids play soccer over my curry and pints.
-Later that night at the Street Head Inn in Newbiggin, I reluctantly returned a pint that had turned (a pint bought for me by a couple that saw me at the previously mentioned Fox and Hounds) and walked away with two complimentary fresh pints.
+Later that night at the Street Head Inn in Newbiggin, I reluctantly returned a pint that had turned (a pint that was bought for me by a couple that saw me and the last mentioned Fox and Hounds) and walked away with two complimentary fresh pints.
 Three pints for the price of none.

 The next day I returned to Wharfdale.
 I had two pints in one of the loveliest places on earth: the George Inn in Hubberholme.
 The George Inn has a storied past.
 It was famously the favorite place of the author J.B.
-Priestly who described, and by extension the small pub at the George Inn, as the “smallest, pleasantest place in the world.”
+Priestly who described, and by extension the small pub at the George Inn, as “smallest, pleasantest place in the world.”
 I don’t disagree.
 The George Inn exudes all the tangible and intangible bucolic virtues of the perfect country pub.
-The jack russell “George” found curled up on a victorian looking tufted footstool in front of the cast iron fire.
-The publican “Ed” with a quick wit, incredible memory and fastidious observances of the traditions that make the George special, i.e. a burning candle on the bar that used to indicate the local vicar was available.
-After alternating conversations with the affable landlord and a part time cricket umpire, full time history professor, I reluctantly ambled away from the fully booked inn to the next village.
+The jack russell “George” curled up on a victorian looking tufted footstool in front of the cast iron fire.
+The publican “Ed” with a quick wit, incredible memory and fastidious observances of the traditions that make the George special,i.e. a burning candle on the bar that used to indicate the local vicar was available.
+After alternating conversations with the affable landlord and a part time cricket umpire, full time history professor, I reluctantly shambled away from the fully booked inn to the next village.

 My wife and I have a self explanatory tradition we call tequila Friday.
 It being Friday, I found myself in Starbotton at yet another Fox and Hounds (no relation) staring at a generously poured dram of Don Julio, which was a nice surprise as most tequila I find (especially in the countryside) is absolutely terrible.
 He seemed very proud when I told him that I was impressed with his tequila.

 On Saturday, I had a couple pints and fun conversation at the wonderful Falcon Inn in Arncliffe, where I set off for a beautiful walk into Malham.
-I was disappointed with the two pubs in Malham.
-Just before dark I walked a mile down to Malham Kirkby and had a great time with some locals at The Victoria.
+I was disappointed with the two pubs in Malham, just before dark I walked a mile down to Malham Kirkby and had a great time with some locals at The Victoria.

 From Malham, I hiked to depressing Long Preston and then to sleepy Settle, where I booked a hotel for a few nights.
 Settle is technically outside the bounds of the national park, which of course, didn’t stop me from going to all the pubs.
 I ended up at the Talbot Arms on multiple occasions.
 I intended to hike a circular route to Austick and Clapam from Settle without my backpack.
 I was having so much fun that I just kept going to Ingleton.
 In Ingleton, I had a pint and caught the bus back to Settle.
-It wasn’t until after the whole hike was over I discovered that in my hasty planning I had missed at least one pub.
+It wasn’t until after the whole hike was over that I discovered that in my hasty planning I had missed at least one pub.
 While Ingleton is not in the bounds of the park, the area just outside is.
 The Marton Arms, less than a mile from where I picked up the bus, sits just inside the bounds of the park.
 Poor planning on my part.

 After a rest day, I set off north.
 It was too early for lunch when I reached the Craven Heifer in Stainforth.
 I had a half pint of Thwaites IPA and then was convinced (I didn’t need much convincing) to have another by the publican.
 This was one pub I really wished I had hit at night.
 A couple of restored penny slot machines, a game room, dance floor disco lights tastefully tucked away, all set against handsome wood paneling.
 The banter of the young staff.
 The easy demeanor of the publican.
 I suspect this was a pub in which I could have an exceptionally fun night.